hendrywilliam/commerce/README.md

 More feature will be added soon.

 # Setup

-* Create a new database in any serverless Postgre hosting (For serverfull environment please refer to your hosting documentation).
-* Add `connectionString` to `DATABASE_URL` in env.
+- Add `connectionString` to `DATABASE_URL` in env.
-* Run `db:generate` to create a brand new migration.
+- Run `db:generate` to create a brand new migration.
-* Run `db:push` to push a schema based prototype directly to the server.
+- Run `db:push` to push a schema based prototype directly to the server.

 # Demo